-One of our Lead Instructors, Brittany Bellanca, actually did a great video walkthrough of the UX Design Intro Course:
+One of our Lead Instructors did a great video walkthrough of the UX Design Intro Course:

 Do students have access to instructors or TAs during the Intro Courses?

-We’re on the verge of launching a public Slack community so people working through the intro courses can participate in a like minded group setting, which will be live sometime in Q1 ‘22.
-We don’t currently have instructors or TA’s monitoring the progress of the intro courses though, it’s meant to be self-led.
+We’re on the verge of launching a public Slack community so people working through the intro courses can participate in a like minded group setting, which will be live sometime in late 2022.
+We don’t currently have instructors or TA’s monitoring the progress of the intro courses though.
+They’re meant to be self-led.